mdda/mdda.github.io/_posts/OSS/2015-07-07-nvidia-on-fedora-22.md

 ### Now install the graphics drivers

+Run the Nvidia installer (look at the notes in this section for answer-hints):

+{% highlight bash %}
+chmod 755 NVIDIA-Linux-x86_64-352.21.run
+./NVIDIA-Linux-x86_64-352.21.run
+{% endhighlight %}

 *  Say "Yes" to the question about registering with DKMS

 *  Say "Yes" to the question about 32-bit libs